Welcome!

 I am a Postdoctoral Fellow at the Center for the Study of Democratic Politics at Princeton University.
 In summer 2025, I received my PhD from the Department of Political Science at the University of California, Berkeley.

 My research is broadly focused on representation, local political economy, and political geography.
 Specifically, I study who holds power in American local governments, how that drives decision-making, and whose interests are reflected in policy.
-My current work centers on municipal officials’ embeddedness in their communities and the implications for policy outcomes, particularly relating to land use.
 I am especially interested in these dynamics in small-town and rural America.
-Another branch of my research investigates attitudes about descriptive representation at the national level.
-Together, my research shows how place, identities, and institutions structure political power and representation at multiple levels of government.
+Another branch of my research explores attitudes about descriptive representation at the national level.
+Together, my work shows how place, identities, and institutions structure representation at multiple levels of government.
+I use descriptive and causal methods, including designs for causal inference with observational data, text analysis, and original surveys and survey experiments.
+My research is published in the Journal of Politics, Political Behavior, and the Journal of Political Institutions and Political Economy.